Ashes to Ashes (David Bowie song): Live performances

-Bowie only performed "Ashes to Ashes" once in 1980, on 3 September for an appearance on NBC's The Tonight Show Starring Johnny Carson.
+Bowie performed "Ashes to Ashes" only once in 1980, on 3 September for an appearance on NBC's The Tonight Show Starring Johnny Carson.
 In subsequent decades, Bowie performed the song on the 1983 Serious Moonlight, 1990 Sound+Vision, 1999 Hours, 2002 Heathen, and 2003–2004 A Reality tours.
 A Serious Moonlight performance, recorded on 12 September 1983, was included on the live album Serious Moonlight (Live '83), released as part of the Loving the Alien (1983–1988) box set in 2018 and separately the following year.
 The filmed performance also appears on the concert video Serious Moonlight (1984).
-Bowie's 25 June 2000 performance of the song at the Glastonbury Festival was released in 2018 on Glastonbury 2000, while a recording from a special performance at the BBC Radio Theatre, London, on 27 June 2000 was released on the bonus disc of Bowie at the Beeb.
-Another live recording from the A Reality Tour, recorded in Dublin in November 2003, is included on the accompanying DVD and live album.
-Although O'Leary believes no live performances ever came close to matching the studio recording in quality, Pegg believes "Ashes to Ashes" made "successful transitions" to the stage.
+Bowie's 25 June 2000 performance of the song at the Glastonbury Festival was released in 2018 on Glastonbury 2000, while a recording from a special performance at the BBC Radio Theatre in London on 27 June 2000 was released on the bonus disc of Bowie at the Beeb.
+A performance from the Montreux Jazz Festival on 18 July 2002 was released on the box set I Can't Give Everything Away (2002–2016) in 2025.
+Another live recording from the A Reality Tour, recorded in Dublin in November 2003, is included on the tour's accompanying DVD and live album.
+Although O'Leary believes no live performances ever came close to matching the studio recording's quality, Pegg believes "Ashes to Ashes" made "successful transitions" to the stage.

-Influence and legacy
+Legacy

 In later decades, reviewers and biographers consider "Ashes to Ashes" one of Bowie's best songs.
-Praise is given to its musicality and unique structure; Biographer Paul Trynka, in particular, attributes the song's success to its "melodic inventiveness".
-Regarding its structure, O'Leary says the track "seems built by a surrealist watchmaker" due to the details present in the mix, deeming it one of Bowie's finest studio recordings.
+Praise is given to its musicality and unique structure; the author Paul Trynka, in particular, attributes the song's success to its "melodic inventiveness".
+O'Leary says that the track's structure "seems built by a surrealist watchmaker" due to the details present in the mix, deeming it one of Bowie's finest studio recordings.
 Writing for Consequence of Sound, Nina Corcoran stated the song "makes the most of Bowie's musical creativity" and overall represents "an ode to the '70s".
 American Songwriter's Jim Beviglia called the song a "dark masterpiece".
 Rhino Entertainment argued the song predicted the subsequent decade with its "ominous clash of synthesized guitars, hard funk bassline and dissonant guitars".

 Some critics analysed the song against Bowie's entire career.
-O'Leary opines that while his career was far from over when the song was released, "Ashes to Ashes" is "his last song" or "the closing chapter that comes midway through the book".
+O'Leary says that while his career was far from over when the song was released, "Ashes to Ashes" is "his last song" or "the closing chapter that comes midway through the book".
 He concludes: "Bowie sings himself onstage with a children's rhyme: eternally falling, eternally young."
 The Guardian's Alexis Petridis said the song represents a moment in his catalogue where "the correct response is to stand back and boggle in awe", because "everything about it – [its] lingering oddness of its sound, its constantly shifting melody and emotional tenor, its alternately self-mythologising and self-doubting lyrics – is perfect".
 Chris Gerard of PopMatters even considered the track one of Bowie's signature songs.